subvisual/blog/pages/posts/2018/10-october/142-mirror-conf.md

 We’re happy to announce that the 3rd edition of Mirror Conf is happening in 17 days! \o/

-That’s October 18th and 19th, if you don’t care about date math. :stuck_out_tongue_closed_eyes:
+That’s October 18th and 19th, if you don’t care about date math. :)

 If you’ve never heard of Mirror Conf, it is a conference that aims to blur the differences and point towards a collaborative future between designers and front-end developers.
 Our goal is to gather talented designers and front-end developers from all over the globe in one event, bridging these two worlds and engaging them to share their experiences and their stories.